-The University’s Energy Services Team monitor energy and carbon across the entire University as part of the carbon management plan, net zero roadmap and in support of the Sustainability Strategy and Strategy2026 Net Zero Carbon targets.
+The University’s Energy Services Team monitor energy and carbon across the entire University as part of the Climate Plan and in support of the Sustainability Strategy and Strategy2026 Net Zero Carbon targets.
 Energy, Sustainability, the University of Liverpool Energy Company (ULEC) and the Climate Action Group work together to develop a series of initiatives and interventions for improving energy efficiency around the University, in addition to the development of the long-term Net Zero Carbon strategy.
 The Energy Team is also working with the wider FRCS Department to support campus optimisation and building efficiency.
 Key performance is reported quarterly to the Climate Action Group and, subsequently, the Sustainability Board.

 Our Carbon Footprint

 The University’s Scope 1 and 2 carbon footprint is approx. 40,000 tonnes CO2 per annum.
 This places it at around the 10th highest emitter and energy user across HE.
 This footprint is typical for a large, Russell Group and research-intensive institution.
 Historically the University has mitigated a portion of its emissions through its extensive onsite District Network, which generated power and heat via gas-fuelled CHP (combined heat and power).
 However, as electricity through the National Grid becomes cleaner and greener, we need to look at how we diversify and adapt our network – and enhance our built estate – to achieve a net-zero future.
 These challenges present two key opportunities for climate action: transform our district energy and heat network to a zero-carbon operation and achieve a highly energy-efficient campus.